Kasia Cole MBACP, MScPsych, MSc - Psychotherapy & Relationship Counselling

 You will be seen by a therapist who works with the neutrality, specialist academic knowledge, clarity, skills and experience needed to bring understanding, heal emotions and transform your inner self.

-My particular areas of experience includes relationships difficulties, sexuality, anxieties, working with fear, depression, abuse, PTSD, trauma, pain management, long COVID and terminal illness.
+My particular areas of experience includes relationships difficulties, sexuality, anxieties, GAD, panic attack, working with fear, self esteem, depression, abuse, PTSD, trauma, pain management, long COVID and terminal illness.
 You will be able to experience a positive sense of self and the ability to effectively regulate your own emotions.